kartographia/openmap/README.md

 # Dependencies
-This library relies on JTS.
-Specifically, jts-1.13.jar which is the last standalone releases of JTS.
+This library relies on [JTS](https://github.com/locationtech/jts) to represent geometries (point, line, polygon, etc).

 # Java Compatibility
-This library has been tested and used with Java 1.8 although it should work with Java 1.6 and up.
+This library has been tested and used with Java 1.8 and up.

 # License